 The word ‘chai’ literally means tea.
 Chai is an Indian name for milk tea which is now popular around the world.
 Growing up in India, Chai has always been an integral part of my daily life.

 Tea is one thing which is everywhere, be it at get-togethers with friends and family or at small celebrations.
 A cup of chai is always there.
 Chai is must thing to offer to guests when they visit you.
 Everywhere you go, tea or coffee is always offered.
 Though, mostly tea is the default choice.

-Spiced Milk Tea is a cure for all problems.
+Is Spiced Milk Tea really a cure for all problems?

 A conversation is never complete until you have a cup of chai.
 Friends visiting each others house and discussing their problems over a cup of tea, is a very common thing.
 A “Good Chai” can really take away all your problems for some time.
 Some actually believe that a cup of tea works as a de-stresser for them.
 For me, a good tea is so soothing and comforting — an ultimate cuppa joy.